l0wigh/Soluna/README.md

 - Fix the slow 'cons' function
 - REPL
-- More highlevel functions (filter, fold, ...)
+- More high order functions (filter, fold, ...)
 - Sexp runtime reading functions
 - File reader (This would be specifically to help solving AoC problems)
 - Step by step debugger